Research

 Step 6: Write Your Research Paper or Thesis Chapter

 Writing a research paper begins with organising your collected evidence into an argument structure — not simply summarising sources in chronological order.
 Use the PEEL paragraph structure: Point (your claim), Evidence (your source), Explanation (how the evidence supports your point), and Link (transition to the next point).
-Every paragraph in a research paper should advance the central argument.
-If a paragraph does not clearly serve the thesis, remove or relocate it.

 Step 7: Cite All Sources Using the Required Style